NovoG93/NovoG93.github.io/_posts/2025-08-20-homelab-part1.md

 # Part 1: Setting up the Kubernetes cluster from scratch using kubeadm

 The first part of this series will focus on setting up a Kubernetes cluster from scratch using kubeadm.
 This process involves several steps, including configuring the control plane, joining worker nodes, and setting up essential tools for managing the cluster.
-The guide below will walk you through the entire process, ensuring that you have a solid foundation for your Kubernetes homelab, but instead of doing the steps manually you could also checkout my [GitHub repository](https://github.com/NovoG93/homelab) which contains an ansible playbook that automates the setup process.
+The guide below will walk you through the entire process, ensuring that you have a solid foundation for your Kubernetes homelab.

+> **Automation Available**: Instead of doing the steps manually, you can checkout my [k8s-setup repository](https://github.com/NovoG93/k8s-setup) which contains an Ansible playbook that automates the entire setup process.
+The playbook handles common setup, containerd installation, k8s tools, DNS aliases, and kubeadm initialization for both control plane and worker nodes.

 ## Introduction